geoffcline/claude-tcx3/README.md

    This creates a new directory `venv` containing the virtual environment.

 2. Activating a venv:
-   - On Unix or MacOS:
+   - On Linux or MacOS:
      ```
      source venv/bin/activate
      ```